 Module prices in Sweden are heavily dependent on the international module market.
-Sweden saw a very fast price decline on PV modules between 2008 and 2013 due to a growing domestic market, which has allowed retailers to import larger quantities, and due to the overall price decline of modules on the international market.
-Since then the price decline has been more moderate and is following the global markets prices.
+Sweden saw a very fast price decline on PV modules between 2008 and 2013 due to a growing domestic market, which has allowed retailers to import larger quantities.
+But also due to the overall price decline of modules on the international market.
+Since then the price decline has been more moderate and is following the European markets prices.

-Table 8: Typical module prices over the years reported by Swedish installers and retailers - SEK/Wp.
+Table 9: Typical module prices over the years reported by Swedish installers and retailers - SEK/Wp.
+The prices are the prices to the end consumer, not the import price for the installers and retailers.